bytedream/cryptoGX/README.md

         encrypt: <cryptoGX jar file> AES <key> <salt> encrypt <path of file to encrypt> <encrypted file dest>
         decrypt: <cryptoGX jar file> AES <key> <salt> decrypt <encrypted file path> <decrypted file dest>

-Secure delete file: <iterations> <path of file to delete>
+File secure delete: <cryptoGX jar file> delete <iterations> <path of file to delete>        //for <iterations> the argument 'default' can be used, which is 5
 ```
-or type `<cryptoGX jar file> -help` to get help
+or type `<cryptoGX jar file> help` to get help

 # License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for more details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](License) file for more details